vedph/cadmus-migration-v2/docs/add.md

 >The tree structure may seem an overcomplication when dealing with a single linear branch, but it is really useful when rendering more complex data.
 See below for more.

+Note that here a node contains text with a LF character, which is used to mark the end of the original line.
+Typically this is adjusted in the next step so that such nodes are split.

 ▶️ (5) **apply text tree filters**: optionally, apply filters to the tree nodes.
 Each of the filters takes the input of the previous one and generates a new tree.
-In this example we use the block linear tree text filter, which splits nodes wherever they include newlines.
+Almost always you will be using the _block linear tree text filter_, which splits nodes wherever they include newlines.
 This ensures that each node has at most 1 newline, and that it appears at the end of its text.
-This is often required to ensure that text blocks will be correctly rendered.
+This is required to ensure that text blocks will be correctly rendered.
 The result is:

 ```mermaid
 graph LR;